zeldaret/mm/docs/tools.md

 ### `format.py`

-Formats all C files in the repo using `clang-format-11`, `clang-tidy-11`, and `clang-apply-replacements-11` (when multiprocessing).
+Formats all C files in the repo using `clang-format-11`, `clang-tidy`, and `clang-apply-replacements` (when multiprocessing).
 This will touch all files in the repo, so the next `make` will take longer.

 You can specify how many threads you would like this to run with by adding the `-jN` flag.
 Where N is the number of threads.
 By default this will run using 1 thread (i.e. `-j1`).